 I was brought up in England and my research has taken me to family memoirs and letters at Nottingham Castle, the British Library, the Tower of London, Yale University and, of course, the family seat of Lydiard Park.
 From these fragments the St.Johns emerge, leaving a portrait, a sentence, a deed that seats them with us, telling of their hopes and dreams.
 As I researched, my voice became a conduit for their stories, recounting a passion for the England of my childhood where they once walked, where their portraits still hang, where they lived, loved and found redemption.

-We do not know Lucy and her family first hand, but the more we read their words, we feel their passions.
+We do not know my family first hand, but the more we read their words, we feel their passions.
 Across the ages, we understand their fears and successes, losses and loves.
 We are not so very different from them.